 Biochemistry and Protein Engineering, Confidential Matter (W.D.
 Wis.)

-Prior to joining the firm, partner Nicole Glauser served as part of team that represented one of world’s largest chemical companies relating to genetically-engineered enzymes used to make fuel ethanol; obtained trial court judgment invalidating patent for lack of written description that was affirmed on appeal.
+Prior to joining the firm, Nicki served as part of a team that defended one of world’s largest chemical companies in a patent infringement case relating to genetically engineered enzymes used to make fuel ethanol.
+The trial court invalidated the patent for lack of written description.
+Ruling upheld on appeal.

 Internet Search and Algorithms, Confidential Matter (E.D.
 Tex.)

-Prior to joining the firm, partner Nicole Glauser served as part Part of team that represented a large research university and its exclusive licensee in a patent infringement suit against a Fortune 50 computerized search company; obtained a favorable license and settlement after jury selection.
-Ms. Glauser led pretrial and played a critical role in litigation strategy and preparation.
+Prior to joining the firm, Nicki served as part of the trial team that represented a large research university and its exclusive licensee in a patent infringement suit against a Fortune 50 computerized search company.
+Case settled favorably after jury selection.

 Biotechnology Tools, Confidential Matter (AAA Arbitration)

-Prior to joining the firm, partner Nicole Glauser represented a global biotechnology tools company in a $100 million AAA arbitration over earnout provisions in a merger agreement, obtaining a complete defense award.
-Ms. Glauser co-authored the winning baseball-style arbitration brief.
+Prior to joining the firm, Nicki co-authored the winning baseball-style arbitration brief on behalf of a global biotechnology tools company in a $100 million AAA arbitration over earnout provisions in a merger agreement and attained a complete defense award.

 Trade Secrets, Confidential Matter (Tex.
 Dist.—Harris County)

-Prior to joining the firm, partner Nicole Glauser co-led representation of international oilfield services company in connection with a former employee’s theft of trade secrets; obtained temporary restraining order, favorable settlement, and assignment of patent rights.
+Prior to joining the firm, Nicki co-led representation of an international oilfield services company in connection with a former employee’s theft of trade secrets; attained a temporary restraining order, favorable settlement, and assignment of patent rights.

 Wind Turbine Generator, Confidential Matter (ITC)

-Prior to joining the firm, partner Nicole Glauser assisted in successful trial of an International Trade Commission investigation on behalf of Fortune 50 company; ALJ ultimately found a Section 337 violation.
+Prior to joining the firm, Nicki assisted in a successful trial of an International Trade Commission investigation on behalf of Fortune 50 company; ALJ ultimately found a Section 337 violation.